YashHingad/YRH-ESTATE/README.md

 # YRH Estate

-YRH Estate is a full-featured Real Estate web application built using the MERN stack, designed to offer a modern and seamless experience for property listings, searches, and user authentication.
+YRH Estate is a full-featured Real Estate web application built using the MERN stack, designed to offer a modern and seamless experience for property listings, searches and user authentication.

 ## Features